Skip to content

 Mobility Policy for Sri Lanka

-The need for a National policy is mandatory in each development goal.
-Mobility / Transportation is a key development facilitator and indicator too, hence the need for the policy has been recognized globally.
+The need for National policies is mandatory for each development goal.
+Mobility/Transportation is a key development facilitator and indicator too, hence the need for the policy has been recognized globally.

 Not only in present, we couldn’t find any instance where a policy was present in Sri Lanka, but the ad-hoc action.
-There were a couple of drafts and studies were present which includes Draft National Policy on Transport In Sri Lanka by the Ministry of Transport.
-This April 2009 dated draft by Prof Amal Kumarage seems comprehensive for the time but lacks the due recognition of major areas like electric mobility, micromobility, and the ICT in transportation.
+There were a couple of drafts and studies present which include the Draft National Policy on Transport In Sri Lanka by the Ministry of Transport.
+This April 2009 dated draft by Prof Amal Kumarage seems comprehensive for the time but lacks the inclusivity of major areas like Energy shift, Micromobility, and the ICT in transportation.

 The Comtrans study too is a wide study done by JICA, although cannot be considered as a policy for the future with due updates.
-The national physical plan identifies some critical sectors valid on National Mobility management but not a plan for action, especially on transportation.
+The National Physical Plan identifies some critical sectors valid for National Mobility management but not a plan for action, especially on transportation.

 It has been said a draft policy has been submitted to the cabinet in late 2019.
 However, the document with NTC in this regard doesn’t include the needy components of a policy, you may find the link at the end of this document.